STEVE INSKEEP, Host:

 SCOTT HORSLEY: Pittsburgh's profile is on the rise.
 Bathed in the international spotlight, the city's reputation is climbing like one of the incline railway cars that scale the steep hillside along the Monongahela River.

-Mr. CHRIS BRIEM (Regional Economist, University of Pittsburgh): This is Mount Washington.
+CHRIS BRIEM: This is Mount Washington.
 This is formerly known as the top of Cole Hill.

 HORSLEY: From this vantage point, Pittsburgh native Chris Briem has a commanding view of the city.
 The coal in these hillsides and the barge-filled rivers below helped make Pittsburgh a steel-making powerhouse for decades, up through the 1970s.